Moe Amery: Passport incident

 In 2002, the Royal Canadian Mounted Police began investigating whether Amery acted as guarantor for the passport application of a constituent who he had not known for the required two years.
 He was charged with doing so in 2004.
 The case went to trial in March 2005, when Amery alleged that, by telling him not to use character references from his colleagues, Progressive Conservative whip Denis Ducharme undermined "Amery's ability to make full answer and defence".
 The charges were ultimately stayed.

 Federal politics

 In December 2017, Amery announced that he would challenge sitting Conservative MP Deepak Obhrai for the nomination in Calgary Forest Lawn.

 Personal life and death

-Amery was married to Mary, and the couple has five children: Mickey, Lila, Leena, Laura, and Malaak.
+Amery was married to Maryam Abu Ghosn, and the couple has five children: Mickey, Lila, Leena, Laura, and Malaak.
 Mickey was elected as the Member of the Alberta Legislature in the 2019 election in the riding of Calgary-Cross.
 He was involved in his community, including the community associations in Calgary-East.
 He identified Winston Churchill as his political hero.

 Moe Amery died on October 19, 2023, at the age of 69.